-Welcome to the Lincoln Parkinson’s Disease Support Group, an organization open to people with Parkinson’s Disease, their families, and their caregivers.
+Welcome to the Lincoln Parkinson’s Disease Support Group, an organization for people with Parkinson’s Disease, their families, and their care partners.

 Participating in a support group is an excellent way to reduce the fear, isolation, and depression of coping with Parkinson’s Disease.